influxdata/influxdb-client-js/influxdb-client-apis.task.type.md

 ## Task.type property

-The type of task, this can be used for filtering tasks on list actions.
+Type of the task, useful for filtering a task list.

 <b>Signature:</b>